Clarice will collaborate with the group in Hawaii, during the summer of 2025.

 His project was about developing a monitor of solar activity using AMS-02 data.

-Utilizing data from the Alpha Magnetic Spectrometer installed on the International Space Station, Brian's project, "Study of the Most Harmful Solar Energetic Particle for Shielding Next Human Space Flights" supports NASA's efforts to improve the prediction of large solar storms.
+Utilizing data from the Alpha Magnetic Spectrometer, Brian's project supported NASA's efforts to improve the prediction of large solar storms.